 |

 Yes.
-Long-term timeframes are heavily influenced by fundamental factors (the economies and political situations of various countries).
-On the other hand,short-term timeframes tend to show the market's universal movements—up when prices rise, down when prices fallmore readily.
-I feel that technical analysis is more highly reflected. |
+Long-term charts are greatly influenced by fundamentals (economic and political conditions of various countries).
+On the other hand,short-term charts tend to show the universal market movement of “rises then falls, falls then rises.”which is easier to reflect in technical analysis.
+I feel technical analysis is highly reflected. |

 |

 | I see.
-So even in situations that long-term charts can't fully anticipate, short-term charts can be handled with technicals, right? |
+So even in situations that long-term charts can't fully capture, short-term charts can be more easily addressed with technicals. |

 |